Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Nollamara - Westminster is $56,840 with average income at $63,841.
-This contrasts with Greater Perth's median income of $58,380 and average income of $78,020.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates suggest median income is approximately $64,911 and average income is around $72,906 as of September 2025.
-According to the 2021 Census, personal income ranks at the 52nd percentile ($813 weekly) while household income is at the 33rd percentile.
-The largest income segment comprises 35.2% earning $1,500 - 2,999 weekly (7,891 residents), similar to the broader area where this cohort represents 32.0%.
-Housing affordability pressures are severe with only 80.7% of income remaining, ranking at the 29th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Nollamara - Westminster SA2 is below the national average.
+The median income is $56,840 and the average income stands at $63,841.
+In comparison, Greater Perth has a median income of $58,380 and an average income of $78,020.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Nollamara - Westminster SA2 would be approximately $64,911 (median) and $72,906 (average) as of September 2025.
+According to the 2021 Census, personal income ranks at the 51st percentile ($813 weekly), while household income sits at the 33rd percentile.
+The data indicates that the largest segment comprises 35.2% earning $1,500 - 2,999 weekly (7,891 residents), aligning with the broader area where this cohort likewise represents 32.0%.
+Housing affordability pressures are severe, with only 80.7% of income remaining, ranking at the 28th percentile.

 Frequently Asked Questions - Income